msentx/Introduction-to-Machine-Learning-for-Geoscienses/index.md

 -  Physics and Machine Learning

 ## In Class Exercises
-- item Basic introduction to python
+- Basic introduction to python
     -Jupyter notebook
     - Variable types, arrays, if and for loops, functions and structures
     - Reading and writing simple text data, and .mat files